 It’s always a nice surprise when a new release from a classic group can be counted amongst its strongest works.
-“Isotype” wears proudly a love for the music and influence of Kraftwerk, and the music video is hypnotically terrific too.
+“Isotype” wears proudly a love for the music and influence of Kraftwerk.
+The music video is hypnotically terrific, too.
 Lovely electro-pop.
 Recommended.

-The voice of one of the greatest tenors of all time, who became known for collaborating with various musicians, including pop and rock & roll stars.
+The voice of one of the greatest tenors of all time, who became known for collaborating with various musicians, including pop and rock ‘n’ roll stars.

 Rose’s cover of this Lightfoot icon seems to lift the song to a new level of emotional authenticity.
 The spare piano arrangement has a lot to do with it.
 Reaction from audiences, live and on radio, is always enthusiastic.

-Mark Antonelli— Takako Nishizaki (violin) / Queensland SO / Peter Breiner, “Along The Peterskaya Road (a Russian Folk Song)”
+Mark Antonelli: Takako Nishizaki, violin; Queensland Symphony Orchestra; Peter Breiner, “Along The Peterskaya Road”, a Russian Folk Song

-Perennial sidemen Monster Mike Welch and Mike Ledbetter got together to make an album just for the joy of making music and the result is a disc that topped the Living Blues Radio chart for the month of May.
-This tune us a stand out!
+Perennial sidemen Monster Mike Welch and Mike Ledbetter got together to make an album just for the joy of making music.
+The result is a disc that topped the Living Blues Radio chart for the month of May.
+This tune is a stand out!

-Sometimes when auditioning new music I’ll keep the volume intentionally low and work away at other things waiting for music that makes me want to turn the volume back up.
-This new song from Royal Canoe’s forthcoming album did just that with its insistent beat, the handclaps, and the alluring voice of Begonia.
+Sometimes, when auditioning new music, I’ll keep the volume intentionally-low and work away at other things waiting for music that makes me want to turn the volume back up.
+This new song from Royal Canoe did just that with its insistent beat, the handclaps, and the alluring voice of Begonia.

-Could have picked any tune from the new album, “92 Years Young: Jammin’ At The Gibbs House”-but “this one” is close to my heart.
+Could have picked any tune from the new album, 92 Years Young: Jammin’ At The Gibbs House, but “this one” is close to my heart.
 Gibbs has been bringing us “great vibes” for decades!
-This album swings with a band that includes Gibbs’ drummer/son, Gerry Gibbs.
+This album swings with a band that includes Gibbs’ drummer and son, Gerry Gibbs.
 I always say, “Jazz’ll keep you young, you just got to get through your thirties.”

-I’m a little late getting into the new Future Islands record but better late than never!
+I’m a little late getting into the new Future Islands’ record, The Far Field, but better late than never!
 It’s sparkling, fantastic, heartbreaking, uplifting, energetic.
-This perfect 80s synth track features Queen Debbie Harry on vocals and she is right at home here.
+This perfect ’80s synth track features Queen Debbie Harry on vocals and she is right at home here.
 Spin this if you’re having a bummer day and it’ll turn it all around.

-Preserving traditions is important but equally important is allowing traditions to grow, evolve, mutate.
-This album proves that after holding high the torch of New Orleans’ jazz traditions for more than 50 years, PHJB is well aware of the fact that this is 2017.
+Preserving traditions is important but, equally important is allowing traditions to grow, evolve, mutate.
+This album, So It Is, proves that after holding high the torch of New Orleans’ jazz traditions for more than 50 years, PHJB is well aware of the fact that this is 2017.
 And this track?
 Just stellar!